mvexel/osrm-processing-script/README.md

 See the `example/launch-instance.sh` script and the accompanying `.userdata` file to get an idea of how to put this to work for you.

+None of this comes with any warranty, expressed or implied.
+It works for me.

 Quick Start
 -----------
 * Make sure you have the EC2 command line tools installed and configured.